illuminiati/BufferOverFlow/README.md

 # Sync Breezer - BufferOverFlow

-This is a simple Buffer Overflow script wittern for Sync Breezer, vulneable application found in TryHackMe.
+This is a simple Buffer Overflow script witten for Sync Breezer,a vulnerable application found in TryHackMe fr beginers for practicing the Buffer Overflow Exploitaion.

 Script Order of execution
 1)Copy Skeleton